d3mystified/ud-indexer/README.md

 ## How it works

-There are four components that make up this indexer:
+There are three components that make up this indexer:

 ### `ud-producer`